bra1nDump/do-not-blink/readme.md

 Currently to deploy to heroku you need to simply `git push main` (assuming you have github x heroku hooked up like I do on my account, needs additional setup, easy to google).

 The url of the app is http://notblink.herokuapp.com.

+## Heroku workflow
+- Building `npm run build` You can see build logs in the heroku console https://dashboard.heroku.com/apps/notblink/activity
+- Deployment `npm run start` https://devcenter.heroku.com/articles/deploying-nodejs#specifying-a-start-script

+To run locally using Heroku `heroku local web --port 3000`

+# Technical issues with presenting at schools
+## School restricting access to the website
+At this point I don't remember why the school blocks the website, I'm assuming because it was not https.
+[Key] Les be prepared to hotspot, make sure to test this out before presenting

+## People get the link wrong
+[Key] Make sure to give them the link in the presentation, and also post it to schoology

 # Presentation